 The economic remedies for the coronavirus

-Policymakers and government leaders have taken a range of approaches to deal with the economic fallout from the coronavirus.
+Policymakers and government leaders have taken a range of measures to shore up financial markets and economies in the face of a coronavirus pandemic.
 Here is a list of how some of the world's biggest economies and economic blocs have reacted.

+CHINA China's central bank has cut the cash that banks must hold as reserves for the second time this year, releasing 550 billion yuan ($79 billion) to help its coronavirus-hit economy.
+It has already cut several of its key rates, including the benchmark lending rate, and has urged banks to give cheap loans and payment relief to exposed companies.

+Beijing has also earmarked 110.5 billion yuan to fight the pandemic and has ramped up funding support for virus-hit regions.
+JAPAN

 EUROPEAN CENTRAL BANK The ECB will provide banks with loans at a rate as low as minus 0.75%, below the -0.5% deposit rate, and increase bond purchases by 120 billion euros this year with a focus on corporate debt.
 The ECB's bank supervisory arm will let euro zone banks fall short of some key capital and cash requirements, to keep credit flowing to the economy.

 But unlike its U.S. and UK counterparts, the ECB held back on cutting rates and instead pointed the finger at euro zone governments, who have been slow in ramping up spending.
-CHINA

-China earmarked 110.5 billion yuan ($15.9 billion) to fight the epidemic.
-Beijing has ramped up funding support for virus-hit regions and the country's central bank has cut several of its key rates, including the benchmark lending rate, and has urged banks to give cheap loans and payment relief to exposed companies.
-China will modify the environmental supervision of companies to help the resumption of production disrupted by the coronavirus epidemic, giving firms more time to rectify environmental problems.
+ITALY

 GERMANY Germany's centre-left coalition agreed to increase public investments by 12.4 billion euros by 2024 and to make it easier for companies to claim subsidies to support workers on reduced working hours to counter the effects of the coronavirus epidemic.